ScalarSoftware/blog/_posts/2019-05-09-5-ways-to-improve-development-team-productivity.md

 When a new developer joins your team, they should be able to onboard themselves.
 The longer it takes to onboard developers, the less productive your team will be in the future.

-If you automate on-boarding, your new developers will hit the ground running.
+If you automate onboarding, your new developers will hit the ground running.
 If it takes more than a day for developers to complete this process, then you should be addressing this bottleneck.
 Automating this process is an easy way to improve the productivity of new hires.

 ## 2. Automated Testing